Ronda Rousey

-The first American female to earn an Olympic medal in judo by winning bronze at the 2008 Summer Olympics, Rousey began her mixed martial arts (MMA) career with King of the Cage in 2011.
-She soon joined Strikeforce, becoming their last Women's Bantamweight Champion until its acquisition by UFC.
-Rousey was part of the company's first ever female fight at UFC 157, was their inaugural Women's Bantamweight Champion, and held the record for most UFC title defenses (6) by a female, until being surpassed by Valentina Shevchenko in 2022.
+She was the first American woman to win an Olympic medal in judo by winning bronze at the 2008 Summer Olympics.
+Lynn Roethke had previously won a silver medal in the 1988 Olympics, but her medal was not counted toward the US medal count due to Women's Judo being a demonstration sport.
+Rousey began her mixed martial arts (MMA) career with King of the Cage in 2011.
+She soon joined Strikeforce, becoming their last Women's Bantamweight Champion, holding the championship until Strikeforce was acquired by the UFC.
+Rousey was part of the UFC's first female fight at UFC 157, was their inaugural Women's Bantamweight Champion, and held the record for most UFC title defenses (6) by a female, until being surpassed by Valentina Shevchenko in 2022.
 Rousey retired from MMA in 2016 and was the first female fighter inducted into the UFC Hall of Fame in 2018.